elyra-ai/examples/pipelines/run-pipelines-on-kubeflow-pipelines/README.md

    ![Add component catalog entry](doc/images/add-component-catalog-entry.png)

-   Note that the palette might already [include a few example components](https://github.com/elyra-ai/examples/tree/master/component-catalog-connectors/kfp-example-components-connector), depending on how you installed Elyra.
+   Note that the palette may already [include a few example components](https://github.com/elyra-ai/examples/tree/master/component-catalog-connectors/kfp-example-components-connector), depending on how you installed Elyra.
 These examples are included for illustrative purposes to help you get started but you won't use them in this tutorial.
 1. Add a new component catalog entry by clicking `+` and `New Filesystem Component Catalog`.
    The first tutorial component you are adding counts the number of rows in a file.
 1. Enter or select the following: